 Since the TA has identified potential future projects for public and private sector funding, including projects for possible ADB financing, the TA closing date has been extended to 31 December 2018.
 This is to support the needs of client in the upcoming project preparation and project processing phase, that will facilitate improvement of Chittagong Port through the proposed TA-loan and investment projects scheduled for approval.

-There are 2 individual consultants assessing the current operation and capacity of the terminal.
-They also determine the constraints and requirement of the civil works, thus, will prepare a construction plan which will secure that the works will not disturb the port operation, and that necessary cargo handling capacity will be maintained during the construction period.
+An individual consultant has been hired to assess the current operation and capacity of the terminal.
+He also determines the constraints and requirement of the civil works, thus, will prepare a construction plan which will secure that the works will not disturb the port operation, and that necessary cargo handling capacity will be maintained during the construction period.

 An international firm of consultants is being engaged through quality- and cost- based selection with a quality-cost ratio of 90:10.
 ADB is engaging the consultants in accordance with its Guidelines on the Use of Consultants (2010, as amended from time to time).